marco-create/WebGame/README.md

 ![Picture](https://user-images.githubusercontent.com/53913990/91869705-7c10e700-ec76-11ea-8b33-0a052fb5c81f.png)

-- clone the repository
-Download or Clone the Repository.
+- Download or Clone the Repository.
-Open the folder using and Text-Editor or an IDE.
+- Open the folder using and Text-Editor or an IDE.
-Run index.html file.
-The Game will start in the browser.
-Good Luck :crossed_fingers: :grinning: .
+- Open `index.html` file with browser
-- and you are ready to run *Snake.html* in your browser!
+- and you are ready to run *Snake.html* in your browser!.
+Good Luck :grinning: .

 ##  Contributors